discmagnet/quality.start/README.md

  **3 2 -** |              |  1.000       |
  **3 2 1** |              |              |

 Making interpretations from this example would be a terrible idea in real life, but that's what we're going to do to explore the concept.
 Suppose someone who has never watched a game of baseball just happened to watch the top of the inning unfold.
-If they decided to stick around for bottom of the inning, they would expect 4.000 runs to score since the inning starts off in the 'bases empty, 0 out' state.
+If they decided to stick around for the bottom of the inning, they would expect 4.000 runs to score since the inning starts off in the 'bases empty, 0 out' state.
 This is exactly what I'm doing to determine `LARA`.
 If the first batter strikes out and the person decides to leave, they would expect the home team to score 1.500 runs in the remainder of the inning since they are leaving with the game in the 'bases empty, 1 out' state.
 This is exactly what I'm doing to determine `ERC`.

 Here's the runs expectancy matrix based on the 2016 season.